 Let’s get real: clean beauty has never been more confusing.
 There are no universally accepted definitions of “clean,” “green,” or “natural” in cosmetics.
 And just as often as conventional brands pack their products with hazardous ingredients while falsely advertising them as “clean and green”, “natural” companies utilize fear-mongering tactics to scare consumers into purchasing their products—even though many natural ingredients can be just as dangerous as synthetic ones.
 So what constitutes the Clean 15?

 Enter: CLOVE + HALLOW’s Clean15™ formulation strategy.
 Developed to cut through the clutter, this standard serves as our formulating guidepost and guarantees that every product we create contains 15 or fewer safe ingredients per base formula.
-No cheap fillers or unnecessary fluff.
+Clean 15 means that we commit to principles like no cheap fillers or unnecessary fluff.
 Just the good stuff.

 That's why we refer to peer-reviewed studies, third party testing, and advice from experts such as cosmetic chemists and a variety of health professionals before rushing to label certain ingredients good or bad.

 Once we decide to move forward with an ingredient, it is reviewed for safety and purity on its own, then again in the finished formula.
-We only release products that are compliant with our internal safety standards as well as stricter EU regulations (and, yes, we are certified to sell in the EU).
+Our commitment to Clean 15 means that we only release products that are compliant with our internal safety standards as well as stricter EU regulations (and, yes, we are certified to sell in the EU).
 This process allows us to create high-performance, clean cosmetics that safely harness the power of active naturals and functional synthetics.

 If you ever have a question about a specific ingredient, we encourage you to read more about it in our ingredient glossary, no PhD required.
-Still have questions?
+Still have questions about Clean 15?
 Contact our customer support team at email@example.com.
 We’re here to help!